zumasys/docs/site/docs/jbase/telnet/windows-telnet-customization/README.md

 If this registry entry is present and set to 1 then the priority of the logon process will be increased.

-## Changing default exit detection timeout.
+## Changing default exit detection timeout

 Create a registry entry of type REG\_DWORD with the name ExitDetectionTimeout under registry key: